-Employees, contractors and other staff should only have access to confidential or sensitive information from their own programs.
+PRDOH, Subrecipient and contractor employees and staff should only have access to confidential or sensitive information from their own program.
 Program Guidelines include dispositions that ensure the confidentiality of program applicants as well as the protection and safeguarding of files.
 An exception to the limitation of access to confidential or sensitive information contemplates the need to provide access to monitoring or oversight agencies or bodies, and their personnel, whether they be federal or local.
 Monitoring and oversight activities are very important roles in helping PRDOH with the proper implementation of CDBG-DR programs and funds.
-Notwithstanding this exception, any personnel who is granted access to files, documents, computers, and other devices, containing PII must employ the same level of caution any PRDOH CDBG-DR staff, subrecipient, or contractor personnel should employ.
+Notwithstanding this exception, Monitoring or Oversight personnel who is granted access to files, documents, computers, and other devices, containing PII must employ the same level of caution any PRDOH CDBG-DR staff, subrecipient or contractor should employ.
 Information disclosed shall be limited to the precise program or area being monitored or overseen, access must be supervised, and any electronic access shall have uniquely tailored roles and privileges that allow for tracking and keeping records of accessed information.